How to Get a Pardon in Oklahoma

 At the hearing, the board will listen to your request for the pardon, and you may be there in person and speak on your behalf.
 While this is not required, we always recommend appearing before the board to show your commitment to getting your life back on track.
 This will also allow the board to put a name to a face, and will humanize you.

 You may also bring a representative, such as a lawyer.
 Only one person, either you or your representative, will be allowed to speak to the board.
 Hiring a lawyer to speak on your behalf is always a good idea.
-They will know which points to make in order to maximize your chances of receiving a pardon.
+They’ll know which points to make in order to maximize your chances of receiving a pardon.
 Whoever is speaking will be given two minutes to present their argument on why a pardon is appropriate for you.

 The board will not vote immediately, and you will not be present for the vote.
 However, you may contact the Pardon and Parole office at 9 a.m. the Monday after your case was heard to receive the results of the vote.